Milos Milos: Early life

-Milos came from an influential family.
+Milos was born Miloš Milošević (Милош Милошевић) on 1 July 1941 in Knjaževac, German-occupied Serbia (present-day Serbia) to an influential family.
 His grandfather was the mayor of Knjaževac and his father was chairman of the Guild of Exporters of Yugoslavia.
 Milos' family suffered under the Communist authorities and most of their private properties were confiscated.

+In 1957, Milosevic moved to live with his mother to Belgrade.

+Career

-In 1957 Milosevic moved to live with his mother in Belgrade.
-In 1962 he met Alain Delon, who was filming Marco Polo, an eventually cancelled film, in Belgrade.
-Delon hired Milošević as his stunt and took him with him to Paris.
-In 1964 Milos married Cynthia Bouron, whom Alain Delon introduced him to, and left first for New York and a little later for Hollywood.
+In 1962, he met Alain Delon, who was filming Marco Polo, an eventually cancelled film, in Belgrade.
+Delon hired Milošević as his stunt double and took him with him to Paris.
+In 1964, Milos married Cynthia Bouron, to whom Delon introduced him, and left first for New York and a little later for Hollywood.

-Hollywood

-As a young Hollywood actor, Milos is best known for his performance as a Soviet naval officer in the 1966 comedy The Russians Are Coming, the Russians Are Coming, as well as for playing the title role in the same year's Esperanto horror movie, Incubus.
-Both films were actually released after his suicide in January 1966.
+As a young Hollywood actor, Milos is best known for his performance as a Soviet naval officer in the 1966 comedy The Russians Are Coming, the Russians Are Coming, as well as for playing the title role in the same year's Esperanto horror film Incubus.
+Both films were released after his suicide in January 1966.